merenlab/anvio.org/vocabulary/index.md

 </div>

-{:data-tags="coverage"}
+{:data-tags="coverage,coverages"}
 ### Coverage

 Average number of sequencing reads that map to each nucleotide position in a reference.
-Also known as 'depth of coverage'.

 ![coverage](images/coverage.gif)

-Also known as 'depth of coverage'.
+Also known as "depth of coverage".

 {:data-tags="detection"}
 ### Detection